google/osv-scanner/docs/experimental.md

 {: .note }
 Features and flags with the `experimental` prefix might change or be removed with only a minor version update.

 OSV-Scanner now supports offline scanning as an experimental feature.
 Offline scanning checks your project against a local database instead of calling the OSV.dev API.
+Local copies of dependencies are not required because version comparison is done using Go-based implementation of each ecosystems version specificiation.
+OSV-Scanner does not callout to dependency managers when using `--experimental-local-db` or `--experimental-offline` flags.

-### Local Database Option
+### Local database option

 The local database flag `--experimental-local-db` causes OSV-Scanner to download or update your local database and then scan your project against it.